-It is the student's responsibility to complete Citi-program Training and provide the certificate of completion for the basic course for responsible conduct of research to the PhD Program Director and program specialist prior to the start of classes.
+It is the student's responsibility to complete CITI-program Training and provide the certificate of completion for the basic course for responsible conduct of research to the PhD Program Director and program specialist prior to the start of participating in any research projects.
 All PhD students are required to keep the CITI training certifications current for the duration of the program.
-Based on the type of research that the student engages in with faculty, additional Citi program training courses may be required for participation.
+Based on the type of research that the student engages in with faculty, additional CITI program training courses may be required for participation.

-HIPPA requirements
+HIPAA requirements

 All students are required to provide verification of Health Insurance Portability and Accountability Act (HIPAA) training prior to collecting data in any clinical site or health record system.
 If you have not had HIPAA training, you must complete the training prior to the first week of nursing classes (training is offered to students in the HSC programs free of cost; information about how to access the course will be provided in the admission letter).
-All students enrolled in the WVU SON Graduate Program are required to provide verification or complete training on HIPPA to the Program Specialist.
+All students enrolled in the WVU SON Graduate Program are required to provide verification or complete training on HIPAA to the Program Specialist annually.